To interview one of our experts, please use our contact form and someone will respond to you promptly.

 Alexis de Coning is a South African immigrant to the United States, and a doctoral candidate at the University of Colorado Boulder.
 Her dissertation considers the history and development of the men’s rights movement, and focuses on the movement’s transition from print to digital media from 1990 – 2010.
 She uses print and digital archives, interviews, and ethnography to explore the ways in which earlier manifestations of the movement impact its use of networked technologies today.
 Her broader research interests include public sphere and democratic theory, online communities, and food politics.

 Alex DiBranco is executive director of the Institute for Research on Male Supremacism.
-Her writings on male supremacism and incel terrorism have appeared in The Public Eye quarterly, a publication of the think tank Political Research Associates, and she provides trainings and advice on misogynist ideology for social justice organizations.
-DiBranco has been interviewed about her work by outlets including NPR, The New Republic, the Chicago Tribune, and the Southern Poverty Law Center.
-She has a chapter in the forthcoming book News of the Right drawn from her in-progress dissertation analyzing how the U.S. Right built sustainable infrastructure and political power from the 1970s through 1990s.
+Her writings on male supremacism and incel terrorism have appeared in the International Centre for Counter-Terrorism Journal and The Public Eye quarterly, a publication of the think tank Political Research Associates.
+She has provided trainings and advice on male supremacist ideology for social justice organizations such as Western States Center, National Domestic Workers Alliance, and SURJ.
+DiBranco has been interviewed about her work by outlets including NPR, The New Republic, the Chicago Tribune, Think Progress, and the Southern Poverty Law Center.
+She has a chapter in the book News of the Right published by Oxford University Press, drawn from her in-progress dissertation analyzing how the U.S. Right built sustainable infrastructure and political power from the 1970s through 1990s.
 DiBranco is a Sociology Ph.D. candidate at Yale University, affiliated with the Berkeley Center for Right-Wing Studies, and a 2019-2020 Dangerous Speech Project Global Research Initiative Fellow.
 Follow her on twitter @alexdibranco.

 Pierce Dignam is a fifth-year PhD candidate at Florida State University’s Department of Sociology.
 He studies the intersection of social movements, gender, collective identity, and politics in the digital age.
 His recent work focuses on the social movement dynamics of semi-anonymous Alt-Right spaces on Reddit, an analysis of the working-class appeals made by Donald Trump during his 2016 campaign, and an investigation into Trump’s supporters political allegiance based on cultural understandings of masculinity and anti-establishment politics.
 His work has appeared in publications such as Race, Gender and Class, Signs: Journal of Women in Culture and Society, and Men and Masculinities.